nsat/space-services-user-guide/tutorials/ipc/Readme.md

 |Payloads:|`SDR` & `SABERTOOTH`|
 |Windows:|`PAYLOAD_SDR` `PAYLOAD_SABERTOOTH`|

-This walk-through shows how to communicate between two payloads on a satellite using HTTP over TCP/IP through the local ethernet.
+This walk-through shows how to communicate between two payloads on a single satellite using HTTP over TCP/IP through the local ethernet.

 1. Start an HTTP server on the `SDR`
 1. Have `SABERTOOTH` request a file from the `SDR` using `curl`